-1929 The new musical Show Girl starring Ruby Keeler opens tonight at the Ziegfeld Theatre.
+1929 The new musical Show Girl, starring Ruby Keeler, opens at the Ziegfeld Theatre.
 During the out-of-town tryouts, Al Jolson came to the rescue when wife Keeler froze onstage, mid-show.
-Jolson jumped out of the audience, onto the stage and began to sing Keeler's next number, "Liza," in an effort to get the actress back on track.
+Jolson jumped out of the audience, onto the stage, and began to sing Keeler's next number, "Liza," in an effort to get her back on track.

 1987 Michael Bennett dies, age 45, from complications caused by AIDS.
 Bennett, who made his Broadway debut as a dancer at age 18 in Subways are for Sleeping, was one of the most influential director choreographers of his time.
 Among his greatest successes were Follies (choreographed and co-directed with Harold Prince), A Chorus Line, and Dreamgirls.

-1998 Joel Grey, the original Amos Hart from the revival of Chicago, returns to the role at Broadway's Shubert Theatre for four weeks.
-Enamored with the role, he will then step into the London production, then reprise it the Chicago version.
+1998 Joel Grey, the original Amos Hart from the 1996 revival of Chicago, returns to the role at Broadway's Shubert Theatre for four weeks.
+Enamored with the role, he then steps into the London production, then reprises it the Chicago version.

 2013 Manhattan Theatre Club presents the American premiere of Tarell Alvin McCraney's Choir Boy, opening Off-Broadway at New York City Center Stage II.
 Jeremy Pope, Chuck Cooper, and Austin Pendleton star in the play about one student's desire to take his rightful place as the leader of his prep school's legendary gospel choir.